ThorxNxEriksen/ml_ops_02476/reports/README.md

 * [x] Write unit tests related to model construction and or model training (M16)
 * [x] Calculate the code coverage (M16)
 * [x] Get some continuous integration running on the GitHub repository (M17)
-* [ ] Add caching and multi-os/python/pytorch testing to your continuous integration (M17)
+* [x] Add caching and multi-os/python/pytorch testing to your continuous integration (M17)

-      Working progress

 * [x] Add a linting step to your continuous integration (M17)
 * [ ] Add pre-commit hooks to your version control setup (M18)
 * [ ] Add a continues workflow that triggers when data changes (M19)